 To that end, may I suggest that each of us consider lowering our impact on the environment by buying and upgrading a used boat next time rather than spending the large sums needed for the latest new craft?

-while i don’t disagree with this in theory, my experience from as far back as i can remember tells me little if any of the premium pricing you propose will find its way to the desired results especially if it’s in the form of increased taxes…instead it will be siphoned into other causes perceived to be more urgent not the least of which will be the pockets of greedy executives and politicians with their hands in the till…we need look only to the u.s. social security system and the medicare system for corroboration of this…the social security till has only i.o.u.’s for its capital basis as the actual income is continually siphoned off to the general fund which is now the real source for social security distributions not to mention the costs for administering all of these complicated transactions and tracking the essentially worthless i.o.u.’s; and then medicare is infamous for its vulnerability to chronic fraud and graft…so in the final anaysis let’s leave gas pricing the way it is and continuing what work is still being done to reduce our needs for petroleum…lastly i enjoy relating to my now-adult offspring and anybody else willing to listen that i vividly recall when gasoline was priced per gallon at $0.20 for years before it started to climb slowly at first in the late 1950s to the $0.25 range to the $0.35 range in the late 60s…from there it has been rising steadily although lately at a more 50s-60s pace but who knows how much longer this will be the case? richard in tampa bay and cavu’s skipper although one of the cutest boat names i’ve ever seen is “figmo” another acronym (u.s. military veterans will recognize this immediately…has to do with imminent transfer to another duty station rendering virtually all in that situation totally useless and worthless and everybody knows it especially the short timer)
+While I don’t disagree with this in theory, my experience from as far back as I can remember tells me little if any of the premium pricing you propose will find its way to the desired results, especially if it’s in the form of increased taxes…instead it will be siphoned into other causes perceived to be more urgent not the least of which will be the pockets of greedy executives and politicians with their hands in the till…We need look only to the U.S. social security system and the medicare system for corroboration of this…the social security till has only i.o.u.’s for its capital basis as the actual income is continually siphoned off to the general fund which is now the real source for social security distributions not to mention the costs for administering all of these complicated transactions and tracking the essentially worthless i.o.u.’s; and then medicare is infamous for its vulnerability to chronic fraud and graft…So in the final analysis let’s leave gas pricing the way it is and continue what work is still being done to reduce our needs for petroleum…Lastly I enjoy relating to my now-adult offspring and anybody else willing to listen that I vividly recall when gasoline was priced per gallon at $0.20 for years before it started to climb slowly at first in the late 1950s to the $0.25 range to the $0.35 range in the late 60s…from there it has been rising steadily although lately at a more 50s-60s pace but who knows how much longer this will be the case?
+Richard in Tampa Bay and Cavu’s skipper

 Good-on-ya for taking on such a significant topic.
 Makes your blog that much more appealing.
 Keep it going.